Doncic nets 24 in return from injury, Mavs beat Spurs 102-98 - WHIZ News

 That started a stretch in which the Grizzles dropped three out of four games.

+Chris Paul had 23 points and 11 assists, Shai Gilgeous-Alexander scored 21 and Dennis Schroder added 20 points for Oklahoma City, which had a four-game winning streak snapped.

-Brandon Clarke scored 15 points for Memphis, going 6 of 7 from the floor.
+Brandon Clarke scored 13 points for Memphis, going 5 of 6 from the floor.

 Steven Adams scored 16 points for the Thunder.